 252. Entry Requirements.

 Idaho Approved Feedlots are allowed to feed all classes of cattle and domestic bison, except brucellosis-exposed, suspect, or reactor cattle and domestic bison.
-Test eligible cattle and domestic bison from Class A, and B states or areas, as defined in Title 9, Part 78, CFR, shall be tested negative prior to entry.
-(3-31-22)

 253. Removal Requirements.

-All cattle and domestic bison, except steers and spayed heifers, leaving Idaho Approved Feedlots shall conform to the following provisions: (3-31-22)
+All cattle and domestic bison, except steers and spayed heifers, leaving Idaho Approved Feedlots shall have been held separate and apart from all other feedlot cattle since arrival at the feedlot, and their isolation maintained until the vaccinated cattle or domestic bison are removed from the feedlot.
+Additional removal requirements are as follows:: (3-31-22)

 01. Direct to Slaughter.
 Shall be identified on a weigh bill or other certificate and moved directly to slaughter at an approved slaughter establishment; or (3-31-22)